phy5ics/ted-api/README.md

-# TedApi
+# TedApi Client

-This gem wraps the TED Talks API using Faraday.
-It includes support for both Hashie parsed JSON, XML and also raw response formats.
+This gem wraps the TED Talks API making calls using Faraday.
+It includes support for both Hashie parsed JSON and XML in addition to providing raw response formats.
 It contains a 1:1 match for all API calls including the duplicate and somewhat useless ones such as languages and events.
 All calls are tested for both JSON and XML responses.

 You will need a TED API key to consume the API and there are currently only 50 that have been given out.
 I was lucky enough that my proposal was accepted to receive one for my TED-API-50 project.
 Hopefully they will open up the API to the public soon so that I won't have written this gem for the 50 of us.
+See http://developer.ted.com/ for additional information.

 ## Installation